<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 Should your business register for VAT in Norway?

-Wondering if your business should register for VAT in Norway?
+Are you wondering if your business should register for VAT in Norway?
 Determining whether your company meets the criteria for VAT registration can be complex, with various factors coming into play.
-And are there significant enough ties between your company and Norway to trigger registrations obligations?
-Let's have a look at the criterias and when the VAT registration is necessary.
+Are there significant enough ties between your company and Norway to trigger registration obligations?
+Let's have a look at the criteria and when VAT registration is necessary.

-All entities that exercise VAT liable activities inside Norwegian borders, must register with the national VAT register and calculate and pay VAT to the same extent as Norwegian companies.
-VAT is payable on all sales and withdrawals of goods and services, except those that have been specifically exempted; for instance, health care, education and social services.
+All entities that exercise VAT-liable activities inside Norwegian borders must register with the national VAT register and calculate and pay VAT to the same extent as Norwegian companies.
+VAT is payable on all sales and withdrawals of goods and services, except those specifically exempted, such as health care, education, and social services.

-The registration threshold is a turnover exceeding NOK 50 000 over a twelve-month period.
-VAT must be calculated with the standard rate of 25 % and reported on bimonthly VAT returns.
-A VAT registered entity is entitled to a corresponding refund of the input VAT on its own purchases of goods and services used in the Norwegian business.
+The registration threshold is a turnover exceeding NOK 50,000 over a twelve-month period.
+VAT must be calculated at the standard rate of 25 % and reported on bimonthly VAT returns.
+A VAT-registered entity is entitled to a corresponding refund of the input VAT on its own purchases of goods and services used in the Norwegian business.

-The VAT is reported on VAT returns that are normally filed bi-monthly, and excess input VAT is normally repaid from the Tax Authorities within 3 weeks.
+VAT is reported on VAT returns that are normally filed bi-monthly.
+Excess input VAT is normally repaid to the Tax Authorities within three weeks.

 VAT rules when importing goods to Norway

 Goods crossing the Norwegian border are subject to import VAT through customs handling.
-In many cases, the Norwegian buyer or importer handles the import VAT and other duties.
-In these cases, the foreign company normally has no actual business activity inside Norway and is therefore not liable for VAT registration in Norway.
+The Norwegian buyer or importer often handles the import VAT and other duties.
+In these cases, the foreign company normally has no business activity inside Norway and is therefore not liable for VAT registration in Norway.

-Sellers and online marketplaces that have cross-border sales of low value goods to consumers (B2C) in Norway, are subject to the VOEC scheme (VAT on e-commerce).
+Sellers and online marketplaces with cross-border sales of low-value goods to consumers (B2C) in Norway are subject to the VOEC scheme (VAT on e-commerce).

-In many situations however, it can be challenging to establish whether a foreign company performs business in Norway, or if the foreign company just sells goods and services to the Norwegian market from abroad.
-The Norwegian VAT Act and regulations are silent on the subject, but court rulings and administrative statements from the Tax Office, give some advice.
+In many situations, however, it can be challenging to establish whether a foreign company performs business in Norway or only sells goods and services to the Norwegian market from abroad.
+The Norwegian VAT Act and regulations are silent on the subject, but court rulings and administrative statements from the Tax Office give some advice.
 The Ifi Oy verdict (Rt.
 2006 p.
-364) from 2006 is of particular importance.
+364) from 2006 is particularly important.

 Is there a connection between Norway and the turnover?

-The formal exchange of ownership to the goods, and transfer of risk is crucial in this matter.
-If the exchange of goods takes place on the Norwegian border or earlier, this is normally seen as doing business “towards” Norway, which does not trigger registration.
-If the transfer of ownership of the goods takes place after the goods have crossed the Norwegian border, the foreign company will most likely be considered doing business in Norway and be liable for VAT registration from the moment the turnover threshold is exceeded.
+The formal exchange of ownership to the goods and risk transfer is crucial in this matter.
+If the exchange of goods occurs on the Norwegian border or earlier, this is normally seen as doing business “towards” Norway, which does not trigger registration.
+Suppose the transfer of ownership of the goods takes place after the goods have crossed the Norwegian border.
+In that case, the foreign company will most likely be considered doing business in Norway and be liable for VAT registration from the moment the turnover threshold is exceeded.

 The Ifi Oy verdict

-In the Ifi Oy verdict the foreign company sent packages of photo prints by regular mail to Norwegian private persons.
+In the Ifi Oy verdict, the foreign company sent packages of photo prints by regular mail to private Norwegian persons.
 The goods were not considered delivered until they reached the customers’ mailboxes.
-This was an important factor to establish liability for the foreign company to register in Norway and compete with Norwegian businesses on equal terms.
-It was also of significance that the foreign company clearly and in several manners had directed its business towards the Norwegian market, and that the agreements (ordering of photo prints) took place inside of Norway.
+This was an important factor in establishing liability for the foreign company to register in Norway and compete with Norwegian businesses on equal terms.
+It was also significant that the foreign company clearly and in several manners directed its business towards the Norwegian market and that the agreements (ordering of photo prints) took place inside Norway.

 Other relevant VAT factors

-Many other elements can be of relevance in the evaluation.
-Based on previous cases and administrative letters, it is relevant to consider the type and extent of marketing towards Norwegian customers, use of country-specific domain (.no), use of Norwegian phone numbers, communication with customers in Norwegian, and the general impression the customers get as to whether this is a Norwegian business or business based abroad.
+Many other elements can be relevant to the evaluation.
+Based on previous cases and administrative letters, it is relevant to consider the type and extent of marketing toward Norwegian customers, the use of a country-specific domain (.no), the use of Norwegian phone numbers, communication with customers in Norwegian, and the general impression the customers get as to whether this is a Norwegian business or a business based abroad.

-Where is the physical presence for delivery of services
+Where is the physical presence for the delivery of services

-Supplies of services where the goods component is insignificant or even non-existing can be even more challenging as the change of ownership of goods does not give advice.
-It all comes down to a specific evaluation of each case where the question always is whether the connection between the turnover and Norway is sufficiently strong.
+Supplies of services where the goods component is insignificant or non-existing can be even more challenging as the change of ownership of goods does not give advice.
+It all comes down to a specific evaluation of each case, where the question is always whether the connection between the turnover and Norway is sufficiently strong.

 As a main rule, services capable of delivery from a remote location will not trigger a VAT registration liability, even if the services are physically delivered in Norway.
-Typical examples include advisory services and IT-services which are not dependant on a physical presence for delivery.
+Typical examples include advisory services and IT services that are not dependant on a physical presence for delivery.

 Also read: How to choose the right corporate structure in Norway